Avaiga/taipy-getting-started-core/step_04/ReadMe.md

 ## Primary scenarios

 In each cycle, there is a primary scenario.
 Having a primary scenario is interesting because it will be the important one of the cycle, the one that is the reference.
-By default, the first scenario created for a cycle will be primary. `tp.set_primary()` allows to change which scenario is the primary scenario in a cycle. `<Scenario>.is_primary` will return a boolean whether the scenario is primary or not.
+By default, the first scenario created for a cycle will be primary. `tp.set_primary(<Scenario>)` allows to change which scenario is the primary scenario in a cycle. `<Scenario>.is_primary` will return a boolean whether the scenario is primary or not.

 ```python
 print("Scenario 1 before", scenario_1.is_primary)